 In reality, humans have nothing to fear.
 Most measures of artificial intelligence use the wrong yardsticks.

-The central agent in the film is HAL-9000, the controlling computer that begins to turn off the life support of the crew during a long voyage, mostly because it “thinks” the humans aren’t up to the enormous task facing them.
+The central agent in the film is the HAL-9000 computer that begins to turn off the life support of the crew during a long voyage, mostly because it “thinks” the humans aren’t up to the enormous task facing them.

 Kubrick’s vision of very smart computers is also evident in the more recent A.I., Artificial Intelligence (2001), a project started just before his death and eventually brought to the screen by Steven Spielberg.
 It’s a dystopian nightmare.
 In the film intelligent “mechas” (mechanical robots) are generally nicer than the humans who created them.
 In pleasant Haddonfield New Jersey, of all places, they are shot on sight for sport.

 In actual fact, humans have nothing to fear.
-Most measures of artificial intelligence use the wrong yardsticks.
+Most measures of “human like” intelligence such as the Turing Test use the wrong yardsticks.
 These computers are never embodied.
 The rich information of non-verbal communication is not present, nor can it be.
 Proximate human features are not enough.
-Watson’s “face” in its famous Jeopardy challenge, for example, was a set of cheesy electric lights.
+For example, Watson’s “face” in its famous Jeopardy challenge a few years ago was a set of cheesy electric lights.
 Moreover, these smart machines tend to be asked questions that we would ask of Siri or other informational databases.
-What they “know” is often defined as a set of facts.
-And, of course, these machines lack what we so readily reveal in our conversations with others: that we have a sense of self, that we have an accumulated biography of life experiences that shape our reactions and feelings, and that we want to be understood.
+What they “know” is often defined as a set of facts, not feelings.
+And, of course, these machines lack what we so readily reveal in our conversations with others: that we have a sense of self, that we have an accumulated biography of life experiences that shape our reactions and dispositions, and that we want to be understood.

 It’s an understatement to say these transactions are not the stuff of machine-based intelligence, and probably never can be.
 We are not computers.
 As Walter Isaacson reminds us in his recent book, The Innovators, we are carbon based creatures with chemical and electrical impulses that mix to create unique and idiosyncratic individuals.
 This is when the organ of the brain becomes so much more: the biographical homeland of an experience-saturated mind.
 With us there is no central processor.
 We are not silicon-based.
 There are the nearly infinite forms of consciousness in a brain with 100-billion neurons with 100-trillion connections.
 And because we often “think” in ordinary language, we are so much more—and sometimes less—than an encyclopedia on two legs.